CodeNow/sauron/README.md

-Sauron listens for container start events emitted from [docker-listener](https://github.com/CodeNow/docker-listener) on redis Based on the event, Sauron runs `weave` commands then publishes `container.network.attached` events
+Sauron listens for container start events emitted from [docker-listener](https://github.com/CodeNow/docker-listener) on redis Based on the event, Sauron runs `weave` commands then publishes `container.network.attached` events If Sauron failed to attach for any reason, it will emit `container.network.attach.failed`

 In the future Sauron should listen to events from rabbit (`container.lifecycle.started` exchange)